GeorgeH049/LD55/README.md

 # Summoner's Apprentice
 This is a game developed solo in 48 hours for the Ludum Dare Game Jam (specifically, LD55).
 It has the player making use of trial-and-error to work out the rules of summoning, and thanks to its hasty development it is very poorly balanced.

-If you find yourself stuck, check out the hints/answers on the Itch page.
+If you find yourself stuck, check out the hints/answers on the Itch page or in the release description.

 ### Links:
 - Itch page (includes download): [itch.io](https://antisage.itch.io/summoners-apprentice) (alternatively, the game can be downloaded from the [releases](https://github.com/GeorgeH049/LD55/releases)).